-If you have an interest in sports, enjoy science, love to work with others, and have a heart to serve, then a career in athletic training may be a good fit for you.
+If you have an interest in sports, enjoy science, love to work with others, and have a heart to serve, then Messiah College’s Bachelor of Arts degree in athletic training may be a good fit for you.

-At Messiah College, you’ll be part of a dynamic and unique training curriculum that has earned its reputation as a demanding, yet highly rewarding program.
+At Messiah College, experienced faculty guide you in dynamic and unique training curriculum that has earned its reputation as a demanding, yet highly rewarding program.
 In fact, more than 90 percent of our graduates enter either graduate school or acquire jobs with nationwide public and private educational institutions, professional teams, sports medicine-related clinics, hospitals and industrial/corporate organizations.

 Athletic training major distinctives